JakeScudder/Hacker-News-React-Redux/README.md

 ### How To Use

-After cloning this respository you can:
+After cloning this respository you can use these commands to start the project:

 ```
 cd hackernews